Teen Summer Intensive Weekly Packages

 Pick a concentration (see below).
 One concentration per week only.

-Call 516-590-4324 or Register Now!
+Call 516-590-4324 or email firstname.lastname@example.org to schedule it!
 You may either bring your own materials or purchase the use of our studio supplies at check-out.

 (oil painting by Chloe, 11th grade)